FOR IMMEDIATE RELEASE

 Dear Mr. Rossi,

-I want to thank you again for an amazing weekend in Washington, at the Congress of Future Medical Scholars!
+I want to thank you again for an amazing weekend in Washington, at the Congress of Future Medical Delegates!
 Hannah is also very excited about the Ultimate Medical Internship this summer that she will be attending in Manila,Philippines.
 Hannah also signed up to become a Congress ambassador and would like to begin recommending qualified candidates for the Congress meetings next November.